Discover more from Pyramids and Pagodas

 We expect the increasing demand for high-capacity products, supply cutbacks, and inventory adjustments, coupled with the AI deployment to lead to consensus EPS upgrades on the stock.
 The reduction in cyclicality should also spur a gradual multiple re-rating for SK Hynix.
 Despite the recent share price rebound, the stock is still only trading at a price to book (P/B) ratio of 1.2x, which is within and at the lower end of the 1x-2.5x range over the cycle.

-Summarizing the Alternative Investment Opportunities to NVIDIA
+Summarizing the alternative investment opportunities to NVIDIA

 Each of upstream names mentioned above are well positioned to capture the AI and machine learning (ML) transition over the next two years, while addressing inventory problems in face of weak consumer demand globally.
 These are positive factors for stock re-ratings in the coming 12-18 months.